-At first donations to charity were mostly for local people.
+Initially donations to charity were mostly for local people.
 However, over the years, the focus has grown to encompass both national and international work and includes not only fund-raising but also direct service, lobbying and awareness raising activities.
-We not only support our regular charities but also the President’s chosen charities each year.
-There is more detail about our work under the Programme Action section.
+There is more detail about our work under the various headings and Club news.

 For 60 years, Grange SI has been providing immense service to the local community and to projects throughout the world and remains eager to tackle issues of concern and provide aid where possible.
 Our individual voice maybe small but together we achieve a strong, global voice for women.

-Many thanks to Ethel Ripley and Hilda Postlewaite for their help with the ‘about our club’ page.
-Sadly Ethel has since died.
+Many thanks to the late Ethel Ripley and Hilda Postlewaite for their help with the ‘about our club’ page.